borea17/StrImaDec/README.md

 *Abstract*:

 >Object-centered perception lays the foundation of human intelligence and may be
->the key to general artificial intelligence.
+>a stepping stone towards artificial general intelligence.
 Despite recent advances, artificial
 >vision systems that decompose images into objects and their relations without
 >any supervision lack real-world applicability and only work on simplistic
 >datasets.
 While there are multiple reasons associated to this obstacle, we